How To Catch Cobia

 This chapter will go over how to best target cobia and some basic fishing tactics for getting better results when fishing for them.

 Most Popular Ways to Target Cobia

 The most popular way to target cobia is sight casting.
 Try to get up high in a cobia tower to help you locate the fish, and then cast your bait out in front of them to elicit a strike.
-This fishing works best when they are in shallow water, but can be just as effective when cobia are hanging around near the surface offshore.
+This fishing works best in shallow water but can be as effective when cobia hangs around near the surface offshore.

 While they do tend to eat everything, cobia are known for having difficult individuals.
-They won’t always eat whatever you throw at them, with many fish turning up their noses at typical dead baits and jigs simply based on their mood.
-They do have a hard time turning down live shrimp and crabs though, so these should be go-to baits when all else fails.
+They won’t always eat whatever you throw at them, with many fish turning up their noses at typical dead baits and jigs based on their mood.
+They have a hard time turning down live shrimp and crabs, though, so these should be go-to baits when all else fails.

 Best Time of Year

-The best time of year to fish for cobia regardless of location is Spring.
-This is when the water warms up and they migrate into nearshore waters, making them easier to find and target.
-When they’re near the shore you can even target them from piers without the need for a boat.
-Throughout the year you can target cobia on artificial reefs, wrecks, and around buoy markers, but finding them consistently will be more difficult than during peak season.
+The best time of year to fish for cobia, regardless of location, is Spring.
+This is when the water warms up, and they migrate into nearshore waters, making them easier to find and target.
+When they’re near the shore, you can even target them from piers without the need for a boat.
+You can target cobia on artificial reefs, wrecks, and around buoy markers throughout the year, but finding them consistently will be more difficult than during peak season.